tiagostutz/docker-create-react-app-nginx/README.md

-# Docker image for deploying create react app App gracefully
+# Docker image for deploying create-react-app Apps easily

 A Docker image that builds a create-react-app app from source and deploys it to an NGinx server